Unicron2k/Toolbox/KernSign/README.md

    -g            Generate certificates
    -e            Enroll certificates in MOK
    -d            Delete certificates from MOK
+   -s            Sign the latest kernel
-   -s [version]  Sign kernel.
-Latest kernel wil be signed if no [version] specified -a [version]  Generate certificates, enroll in MOK and sign specified version
+   -S [version]  Sign the kernel specified by [version] -a            Generate certificates, enroll in MOK and sign lates version
-                 (equivalent to kernsign.sh -c -e -s [version] )
+                 (equivalent to kernsign.sh -g -e -s ) -A [version]  Generate certificates, enroll in MOK and sign specified version (equivalent to kernsign.sh -g -e -S [version] )
 ```
 ### Requirements:
  - openssl     - SSL-toolkit, generate certificates, keys and more